 Remark 7.18 (Isolated points).
-Before we start the above algorithm, we usually need to filter out the isolated points (like the Dirichlet boundary points) and define them as F-variables.
-Similarly, if a point has very strong diagonal dominance, we can also call them isolated and move them to F. These are the trivial cases.
+Before starting the above algorithm, isolated points (like Dirichlet boundary points) are usually filtered out and defined as F-variables.
+Similarly, if a point has very strong diagonal dominance, it can also be safely considered isolated and moved to F. These are trivial cases.

 Remark 7.19 (Termination of C/F splitting).
 If successfully terminated, the set C is an independent set of vertices of the underlying graph G. All F-variables have at least one strongly negatively coupled C-variable, except the trivial ones in the previous remark.
-However, there might be some U-variables left (with measure $\lambda_i = 0$)-They are not strongly negatively coupled to any C-variables or themselves.
+However, there might be some U-variables left (with measure $\lambda_i = 0$ )-They are not strongly negatively coupled to any C-variables or themselves.
 Furthermore, there are no F-variables are strongly negatively coupled to these points.
 In order to interpolate at these points, we can add them as F-variables and interpolate indirectly through the F-variables, to which they are strongly coupled.

 Remark 7.20 (Aggressive coarsening).
 In practice, the standard C/F splitting scheme given above usually results in high operator complexity (refer to Remark 7.16), which leads to high computational and storage demands; see Table 7.1.
-In such cases, we can apply the so-called aggressive coarsening by considering strong connections of length l .
-Oftentimes a small l , for example $\ell = 2$, is used.
-However, A{S}^2 is expensive to compute and we can apply the regular C/F splitting twice-At the first pass, find C-variables among all variables using A{S} ; at the second pass, apply the C/F splitting on the selected C-variables from the first pass using A{S}^2 (but on C only, we don't need all entries of A{S}^2).
+In such cases, we can apply the so-called ab:coarsening aggressive coarsening by considering strong connections of length $\ell$ .
+Oftentimes a small $\ell$ , for example $\ell = 2$ , is used.
+However, $A{\mathsf{S}}^2$ is expensive to compute and we can apply the regular C/F splitting twice-At the first pass, find C-variables among all variables using $A{\mathsf{S}}$ ; at the second pass, apply the C/F splitting on the selected C-variables from the first pass using $A{\mathsf{S}}^2$ (but on C only, we don't need all entries of $A{\mathsf{S}}^2$ ).